 - Accurate Documentation

 A final thought.
 While telehealth services are promising and offer many benefits, it is important to be vigilant with compliance activities.
-A good example of this is a recent U.S. Department of health & Human Services Office of Inspector General (OIG) announcement.
-According to the announcement their objective was to determine whether CMS paid practitioners for telehealth services that met Medicare requirements.
-AS part of that announcement they said deficiencies occurred because CMS did not ensure that (1) there was oversight to disallow payments for errors where telehealth claim edits could not be implemented, (2) all contractor claim edits were in place, and (3) practitioners were aware of Medicare telehealth requirements.
+A good example of this is a recent U.S. Department of Health & Human Services Office of Inspector General (OIG) announcement.
+According to the announcement, their objective was to determine whether CMS paid practitioners for telehealth services that met Medicare requirements.
+As part of that announcement, they said deficiencies occurred because CMS did not ensure that (1) there was an oversight to disallow payments for errors where telehealth claim edits could not be implemented, (2) all contractor claim edits were in place, and (3) practitioners were aware of Medicare telehealth requirements.
 The OIG recommended that CMS (1) conduct periodic post-payment reviews to disallow payments for errors for which telehealth claim edits cannot be implemented; (2) work with Medicare contractors to implement all telehealth claim edits listed in the Medicare Claims Processing Manual; and (3) offer education and training sessions to practitioners on Medicare telehealth requirements and related resources.
 Anyone who has worked with CMS knows where they will look to ensure telehealth requirements are being fulfilled.